learn-co-curriculum/dsc-statistical-modeling/README.md

 ## Summary

 In this lesson we briefly looked at statistical learning theory and its main components.
 We looked at what a statistical model is and what the model parameters.
-We looked at this in context of most simple model, a straight line.
-Next we shall see the "learning" part of statistical learning theory by learning learning slope and intercept parameters of a straight line.
+We looked at this in the context of the most simple model, a straight line.
+Next we shall see the "learning" part of statistical learning theory by learning slope and intercept parameters of a straight line.